-The U.S. policy of not excluding the possibility of "first use" of nuclear weapons implies that Washington would not hesitate to use nuclear weapons even before an enemy does if and when the country or its allies were to be attacked.
+The U.S. policy of not excluding the possibility of "first use" of nuclear weapons implies that Washington would not hesDeterring North Korean aggression while pursuing the goal of a nuclear-free Korean Peninsula is the most important agenda item for consultations on American extended deterrence.

+itate to use nuclear weapons even before an enemy does if and when the country or its allies were to be attacked.
 From the viewpoint of countries like Japan and South Korea, this American policy provides a basis for the credibility of American extended deterrence.